timothyandrews/timothyandrews.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a research scientist at the Met Office Hadley Centre working on the physics of climate change.
+I am a research scientist at the Met Office Hadley Centre and Associate Professor at the University of Leeds working on the physics of climate change.
 I am mainly interested in the Earth’s energy budget and how it can be used to understand and predict climate change.
 My research focuses on:

 * Radiative forcing, climate feedbacks & heat uptake
 * Methods and concepts relating to climate sensitivity and transient climate change